rbi/fluent-ecs/README.md

 works on my machine

 Log transformations for application are added as required for a specific logging setup.
 The transformation rules are not exhaustive.
 They do not cover every log that may be produced by the supported applications.

+Because of the fluent-bit issue [#8156](https://github.com/fluent/fluent-bit/issues/8156) Rust filters like fluent-ecs do not seem to work with the size of real world logs at the moment.
+When manually fixing and compiling fluent-bit as described there in the comments, fluent-ecs will work.

 # Build